-This topic describes the format that SQL Server uses for backup media, the correspondence between backup media and backup devices, the organization of backups on backup media, and several considerations for media sets and media families.
-The topic also describes the steps initializing or formatting backup media before you use it for the first time or replace an old media set with a new media set, how to overwrite old backup sets in a media set, and how to append new backup sets to a media set.
+This article describes the format that SQL Server uses for backup media, the correspondence between backup media and backup devices, the organization of backups on backup media, and several considerations for media sets and media families.
+The article also describes the steps initializing or formatting backup media before you use it for the first time or replace an old media set with a new media set, how to overwrite old backup sets in a media set, and how to append new backup sets to a media set.

-NOTE!
 For more information on SQL Server backup to the Azure Blob storage service,, see, SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.

 An ordered collection of backup media, tapes or disk files, to which one or more backup operations have written using a fixed type and number of backup devices.